-When you purchase one of our lovingly crafted pendants, be sure to take a look at the belly of the horse.
+When you purchase one of our lovingly crafted pendants in solid 9ct or 18ct gold, be sure to take a look at the belly of the horse.
 There you'll find the initials' WHC' alongside the fineness and assay office mark.

 This is our own specially-registered sponsor's hallmark, that shows your jewellery has been created by Wild Horse Club.

 All of our beautiful necklaces are hand-made in London.
 Our pendants are cast, hand-finished, plated, polished and finally taken to the assay office to be hallmarked – your guarantee that your pendant is of exceptional quality.

 Want to know more about hallmarks and what the marks on your jewellery mean?
 Read on to find out more…